postlight/headless-wp-starter/README.md

     docker-compose up -d wp-headless
     cd frontend && yarn && yarn start

+Once the containers are running, you can access the frontend and backend.

 ## Frontend

 This starter kit provides two frontend containers:

--   `frontend` container powered by Next.js, exposed on port `3000`: [http://localhost:3000](http://localhost:3000)
+- `frontend` container powered by the WP REST API is server-side rendered using Next.js, and exposed on port `3000`: [http://localhost:3000](http://localhost:3000)
 - `frontend-graphql` container powered by GraphQL, exposed on port `3001`: [http://localhost:3001](http://localhost:3001)

-Follow `yarn start` output, by running docker-compose `logs` command followed by the container name, for example:
+Follow `yarn start` output by running docker-compose `logs` command followed by the container name.
+For example:

     docker-compose logs -f frontend